termx-health/termx-ssg/README.md

 ## Serving the Static Site

-In the `template` folder, run the following commands:
+In the `template` folder, run the following commands

 ```sh
 bundle install